Azure/azure-functions-mysql-extension/docs/BindingsOverview.md

 ## Trigger Binding

-Azure MySQL Trigger bindings monitor the user table for changes (i.e., row inserts, updates, and deletes) and invokes the function with updated rows.
+Azure MySQL Trigger bindings monitor the user table for changes (i.e., row inserts, updates) and invokes the function with updated rows.

 For an in-depth explanation of how the trigger functions see the [Trigger Binding](./TriggerBinding.md) documentation.